 3. Cease All Attempts At Contact

 This is the hardest one to do, because I know you want to drown them in angry texts, emails, and even sit on their front stoop declaring to everyone who walks by, “A ghoster lives here!
 A jerk face ghoster lives here,” but don’t do it.
 As much as it may be difficult, you want to take the high road as much as you can.
 You don’t want to ever give them a reason to think that them ghosting you was a good idea.

 Since technology is essentially to blame for this behavior, then technology is the first place you should go to rid yourself of them.
 Block their number, set their email address to spam, unfriend or block them on Facebook, Twitter, and Instagram, and remove them from your contacts on whatever other apps you’re connected on ― all of it.
 You’re not just doing this so as to prevent yourself from reaching out and having the last word (which you will over and over again), but should they decide they want to be an adult and break-up properly or, even worse, have you in their life again, you don’t want to give them that opportunity.
 If someone ghosts you, they’re gone for good.
 You don’t give second chances to people like that.

 5. Do Not Blame Yourself

-Unless, as I mentioned above, you killed their cat or lit their house on fire, then you can’t fault yourself for their behavior.
+Unless, as I mentioned above, you burned their house down, then you can’t fault yourself for their behavior.
 Don’t even waste your time trying to figure out what you did wrong, what you could have done differently, or anything that puts the blame on you.
 It’s not your fault that they’re immature, weak, and don’t have the ovaries to say to your face, like a damn adult, that they’d like to end things.

 6. Be Grateful They’re Gone